 Unfortunately, cyberbullying is nothing new.
 Many tragic cases have arisen recently from these types of situations.
 And while every state, including Michigan, has some sort of cyberbullying law on the books, a new Michigan cyberbullying law went into effect at the end of 2018 which makes cyberbullying a crime punishable by jail time.
-Attorney Bryan Waldman recently appeared on WLNS Legal Edge to explain more.
+Attorneys Bryan Waldman and Tom Sinas recently appeared on WLNS Legal Edge and Fox 17 Know the Law to explain more.

 New Law Defines Cyberbullying in Michigan